 I have always been a big fan of Korean cinema, particularly those in the romantic and thriller genres.
-On the other side, movie in Indian cinema are more in the category of masala with music and wholesome entertainment.
-So, whenever I hear about some thriller or horror in Indian cinema I tend to dig in more into its connection to any other world cinema.
-The recently released Amitabh Bachchan starrer TE3N (Teen) has been getting mixed response from movie buffs.
-And this film is a remake of the Korean movie Montage (2013).
+On the other side, movies in Indian cinema are more in the category of masala with music and wholesome entertainment.
+So, whenever I hear about some thriller or horror in Indian cinema, I tend to dig more into its connection to any other world cinema.
+The recently released Amitabh Bachchan starrer TE3N (Teen) has been getting mixed responses from movie buffs, and this film is a remake of the Korean movie Montage (2013).

-The storylines of both the films are almost similar with some modifications in characterisation.
-Directed by Ribhu Dasgupta the movie has some of the finest Bollywood stars in action that includes Mr. Bachchan, Vidya Balan and Niwazzuddin Siddqui.
-Nevertheless, as I’m yet to watch the Hindi film, here I’ll talk about the original Korean film Montage.
+The storylines of both films are almost similar with some modifications in characterization.
+Directed by Ribhu Dasgupta the movie has some of the finest Bollywood stars in action that includes Mr. Bachchan, Vidya Balan, and Nawazuddin Siddiqui.
+Nevertheless, as I’m yet to watch the Hindi film, here I’ll rather talk about the original Korean film Montage.

 The movie follows a kidnapper and the victim’s family along with the investigating officers who are for the last 15 years desperate to find clues to get to the criminal and his intent.
 As time brings everyone to a point where everybody has to now move on as the case’s statute of limitations expires, someone anonymously leaves a flower at the crime scene.
 And a few days later another kidnapping takes places with same old fashion.
 The victim is yet again a kid.

-Montage has three characters: Ha-kyeong, the mother of the dead girl, detective Cheong-ho with a guilty conscience of not finding out the killer, and the kidnapper with his own secrets.
+Montage has three characters: Ha-kyeong, the mother of the dead girl, detective Cheong-ho with a guilty conscience for not finding out the killer, and the kidnapper with his own secrets.
 These three strong characters shape a great plot that even runs a notch higher with an exceptional narrative structure.
-The movie is fast-paced and thrilling that comes with clever twists at the end.
+The movie is fast-paced and thrilling which comes with clever twists at the end.

 I must come back to review the Bollywood (Hindi) version of Montage i.e. TE3N (Teen – translates to English as ‘Three’) and see how the movie has justified the Korean original.
 Till then try to catch both the films and send me your feedback.